-The lattice shapes can be used on their own but you can also duplicate the design (if used as a layer) and position and rotate and scale and combine with the original.
-You can also combine the designs with the others in the set.
-You can also combine the shapes with other elements such as ellipse tool and rectangle tool and polygon tool.
-Other options to create more unique graphics, copy the shapes on to the pasteboard and manipulate the designs in Adobe AI and re-paste into Photoshop.
-You can use the shapes to create millions of unique combinations of Vector graphics (as well as pixel design, if flattened)
+They can be used on their own but you can also duplicate them (if used as a layer) and position / rotate / scale and combine with the original.
+You can also combine them with the other paths included in the set as well as any other sets that you may have.
+You can also combine them with other elements such as ellipse tool and rectangle tool and polygon tool.
+You can combine them in many ways such as adding them to an existing item or perhaps subtracting from an existing item as well as intersecting / dividing and more.
+You can copy the path to the pasteboard and manipulate the points and curves in Adobe Illustrator (assuming that you have that if you are part of the creative cloud subscription) and re-paste the altered paths into Adobe ® Photoshop ®.
+You can use them to create millions of unique combinations of vector graphics (as well as pixel fill, if flattened)

-The lattice shapes can be used as is but you can also warp and transform the designs.
-Create the design using the shape layer option (using custom shapes tool) and go to the edit menu and transform path.
+They can be used as is but you can also warp and transform them.
+Create using the layer option (select the required tool in the toolbox) and go to the edit menu and transform path.
 The transform path offers a number of options to scale, rotate, skew (shear) distort, perspective and warp.
-You can also copy the design via the pasteboard and warp and distort the design in Adobe AI where you will find a number of powerful vector warping tools available (filterit comes to mind).
-The end result can also be saved as a new shape decorative graphic via the edit menu.
+You can also copy it via the pasteboard and warp and distort in Adobe AI where you will find a number of powerful vector warping tools available (filterit comes to mind).
+The end result can also be saved as a new decorative graphic via the edit menu.
 Each of the transformations can be combined so you can scale / rotate / skew etc so zillions of different exciting graphics are possible.
-You can also use the same tools if you use the shape on a pixel raster layer but then any transforms will probably degrade the result.
-Other options to warp the shapes, you can also use the powerful perspective warp and puppet warp (edit menu).
+You can also use the same tools if you use the graphic on a pixel raster layer but then any transforms will probably degrade the result.
+Other options to warp the vectors?
+You can also use the powerful perspective warp and puppet warp (edit menu) though to use them as such you will have to convert the presets into a smart object via the layers menu convert command.
 I would love to see the puppet warp include an option to save all the movements to frames to save as animations - the puppet warp would make a really lovely quick (but basic) animation tool.